enasequence/read_docs/retrieval/programmatic-access/cross-reference.rst

 ===========================================

 To get a good overview of what is included in the cross-reference service.
-You can first access the full list of cross reference 'Sources' registered with ENA.
+You can first access the full list of cross-reference 'Sources' registered with ENA.
 These sources are the external data resources which are linked to ENA records.
 You can use the following endpoint to do this:

 .. code-block::

    https://www.ebi.ac.uk/ena/xref/rest/tsv/source

-**First 10 resulting x-ref sources:**
+**First 10 resulting cross-reference Sources:**

 .. code-block::